sh1670/code-a-clock/index.md

 You should now have a simple painting program in Processing.

 Here are a few extensions you could try:
-- Try using a different conditional statement.
-I.e. replace the if statement with either a for-loop, a while-loop or a do-while-loop
+- Try using a different conditional statement. i.e. replace the if statement with either a for-loop, a while-loop or a do-while-loop
-- Change the colour with of the ellipse with every mouse click !
+- Change the colour with of the ellipse with every mouse click!
 - Change the size of the ellipse with every mouse click.